Fault-Tolerant AI Agent Flows: A Developer’s Guide to Patterns, Checkpoints, and Safe Recovery

 - Clarify step: when confidence or plan quality is low, ask one targeted question before branching.

-- “I can’t complete this safely.
+- Communicate safe failure: “I can’t complete this safely.
 Handing off to a human.” with a helpful summary.

 - Alternate model or cached answer if appropriate.